nmertaydin/mysql-debezium-kafka-pinot/README.md

 # MySQL Debezium Kafka Pinot CDC Flow

-This is another PoC I prepared to demonstrate CDC (change data capture).
+This is another tryout I prepared to demonstrate CDC (change data capture).

-[Here]() is my post about this PoC.
+[Here](https://mert.codes/hello-hello-i-detected-a-change-on-this-database-1bdadea6b4c6) is my post about this tryout.

 ### The Ingredients